iL0g1c/OspreyEyes-Remastered/src/tools/callsign-network-visualizer/README.md

 4. Search for a specific account ID or callsign with the finder box.
 5. Export the current view to **SVG** (vector) or **PNG** (raster) using the buttons in the header.

+> Want to make sure everything is wired up before loading a large dump?
+Upload
+> `sample-data/multi-account-example.json`, which contains three synthetic accounts that intentionally share
+> callsigns so the graph immediately renders two links.

 ## Data processing rules
 - Each account becomes a node whose size is proportional to its unique `pastCallsigns` entries.
 - Two nodes are connected if they share a callsign.
 The strength of the edge is the sum of their recency scores for that callsign (more recent changes create stronger links).